DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 Take a photo of the QR-code with your phone.

 You can now close Electrum and Tails (we won’t be using it anymore).
-Remove the Tails USB from the computer to delete all information.
+Remove both USB flash drives from the computer to close Tails and delete all sensitive information.

 Go back to your main computer and open your multi-sig wallet in Electrum.
 Go to `Tools>Load Transaction>From QR code` and scan the last QR-code.
 You might have to start Zbar and select a camera for the camera to work (and it might be slow to start, so try 2-3 times).